University of Maryland, Baltimore: Name of the institution

 The professional schools housed at the University of Maryland, Baltimore, may also simply use the name "University of Maryland" when describing themselves even though the University of Maryland, College Park, also refers to itself simply as the University of Maryland.
 There is relatively little confusion resulting from the shared name because the University of Maryland, College Park, offers largely research-oriented graduate programs and houses fewer professional schools.
 The University of Maryland, Baltimore, does not offer NCAA sports.
 Although this university mainly offers graduate and professional study, it also offers a few undergraduate courses, which include nursing, dental hygiene, and medical technology.
 By law and tradition, each school is entitled to use the "University of Maryland" name in recognition of their shared history.
 While both schools are institutions which belong to the University System of Maryland, neither is a part of the other.

-The University of Maryland, Baltimore is also often mistaken for the University of Maryland, Baltimore County (UMBC) and The University of Baltimore (UB) which are separate University System of Maryland institutions located in Catonsville (outside the City of Baltimore) and Downtown Baltimore respectively.
+The University of Maryland, Baltimore is also often mistaken for the University of Maryland, Baltimore County (UMBC) and the University of Baltimore (UB) which are separate University System of Maryland institutions in Catonsville (outside the City of Baltimore) and Downtown Baltimore, respectively.

 Campus

 The campus is composed of 58 buildings located near Camden Yards, the Baltimore Convention Center, and Baltimore's famous Lexington Market.
 Construction on a new 114000 sqft campus center began at the start of 2007 and opened in August 2009 as the Southern Management Corporation Campus Center (SMC Center).
-The SMC ` Center contains dining facilities, meeting locations and the campus's gymnasium and recreation facility, URecFit.
+The SMC Center contains dining facilities, meeting locations and the campus's gymnasium and recreation facility, URecFit.
 UMB has also recently undertaken a vast west campus expansion.
 This 10 acre project, known as BioPark, created ten new buildings containing a total of 1200000 sqft of classroom, lab, and office space.
 In addition, University of Maryland Medical System cleared a downtown site for the construction of a $329 million ambulatory care center.

 The university is served by the University Center/Baltimore Street station of the Baltimore Light Rail system, which is at the eastern edge of campus.
 The Orange Route of the free Charm City Circulator provides service to both the BioPark and through the UMB campus to the Inner Harbor and points east.
 The university is also served by Camden Station, which connects the campus by MARC Train to the University of Maryland, College Park and Union Station in Washington, D.C.

 Starting with the 2012–2013 school year, the university launched a new shuttle bus service for university students, staff, and faculty and University of Maryland Medical Center employees free of charge.
 The shuttle runs 3 routes from the university to West Baltimore (the BioPark center), Federal Hill, and Mount Vernon.
 The shuttle will discontinue its current service after summer 2019; the university is currently exploring transportation alternatives.